-4. Conclusions
+4. CONCLUSIONS

-The density, the surface tension, and the viscosity of four rare earth metals were measured with an electrostatic levitator.
-The containerless processing and non-contact measurement techniques eliminated contamination from the crucibles as well as suppressed nucleation at the melting temperature.
+The density, the surface tension, and the viscosity of several rare earth metals were measured with an electrostatic levitator.
+The containerless processing and non-contact measurement techniques eliminated contamination from a crucible as well as suppressed nucleation at the melting temperature.
 This enabled the measurement of the thermophysical properties over wide temperature ranges.
-The measured data of rare earth metals, coupled with other refractory metals' data, were compared with literature values as well as estimated data based on several correlation formulae.
+The measured data of rare earth metals, coupled with other refractory metals data, were compared with the literature values as well as estimated data based on several correlation formulae.